earthcubearchitecture-project418/p418Vocabulary/README.md

 <a id="dataset-funding"></a>

 Trying to describe a Dataset's funding award is one area of schema.org that doesn't fit all that well.
 There is a lot of [discussion](https://github.com/schemaorg/schemaorg/issues/383) on this topic already happening with schema.org governance.
 Schema.org's most recent communication with P418 recommended that the award be something generated from the [schema:funder](https://schema.org/funder).
 We feel the best class to classify as an Award **until this is addressed by schema.org** is the [schema:Offer](https://schema.org/Offer).
+If you specify an Award, you **should** also use the `gdx:fundedBy` property to directly link the Dataset to the Award in this way.

 #### Describing a Dataset's Funding
 ![Funding](html/voc/static/schema/diagrams/dataset-funding.png "Dataset - Funding")